 Located just outside of State College is one of the most interesting natural areas of Pennsylvania: the Scotia Barrens.
 This area is not only geologically unique but is also home to the hidden ruins of Scotia, PA.

 The Scotia Barrens is located in a valley in Centre County, PA.
 It is home to a unique micro-climate that makes the area cooler than the surrounding region.
 This climate gives the barrens a unique variety of plants not often found elsewhere in the region.
+That alone makes it an interesting State College hiking trail.

-In addition to a unique climate, this area is also rich in industrial history.
+However, in addition to a unique climate, this area is also rich in industrial history.
 In the mid-1800s, the land here was extensively lumbered to create charcoal for the nearby Centre Furnace.
 In the 1880s, Andrew Carnegie purchased the land and used it to mine iron ore for his steel mills.

 In 1909, the mines closed and within a couple of years, Scotia was a ghost town.
 While some logging continued to occur on the land, it was finally protected by the Pennsylvania Game Commission in the early 1940s.